sec-bit/mle-pcs/final-report.md

 Protocols that use Pedersen Commitment as their commitment scheme have the following characteristics:

-- No Trusted Setup required
+- No Trusted Setup required.
-- Commitment computation primarily relies on elliptic curve multiplication
+- Commitment computation primarily relies on elliptic curve multiplication.
-- Using Bulletproof-based inner product proofs, the proof size is $O(\log(N))$, but the Verifier's computational complexity is $O(N)$
+- Using Bulletproof-based inner product proofs, the proof size is $O(\log(N))$, but the Verifier's computational complexity is $O(N)$.

 #### Ajtai Commitment

-Ajtai commitment is a lattice-based commitment method with quantum-resistant properties.
-Assuming the vector to be committed is $\vec{f}$ (in polynomial commitment, the coefficients of polynomial $f(X)$ can be viewed as vector $\vec{f}$, similar to Pedersen commitment), Ajtai commitment first selects an $n \times m$-size matrix $G$ (similar to the group element in Pedersen commitment), and computes $G \vec{f} = \vec{t}$ to get the commitment result $\vec{t}$.
-Like Pedersen Commitment, Ajtai commitment also doesn't require trusted setup.
-The most important difference is:
+Ajtai commitment is a lattice-based commitment method with post-quantum security.
+Assuming the vector to be committed is $\vec{a}$, Ajtai commitment first selects an $n \times m$-size matrix $G$ (similar to the group element in Pedersen commitment), and computes
+$$
+\mathsf{cm}(\vec{a}) = G \vec{a}
+$$
+to get the commitment result $\vec{t}$.

+The key differences between Ajtai commitments and Pedersen commitments are:

-- Ajtai commitment requires that the committed content $\vec{f}$ must be "small enough", meaning there is an upper bound $B$ such that for all $f_i$, $|f_i| < B$.
-This is due to the requirements of the SIS/LWE hard problem; only under this condition can the binding/hiding properties of Ajtai commitment be reduced to the SIS/LWE problem.
+1. Ajtai commitment requires that the committed content $\vec{a}$ must be "small enough", meaning there is an upper bound $B$ such that for all $a_i$, $|a_i| < B$.
+This is due to the hardness requirements of the SIS/LWE problem, and only under this condition can the binding/hiding properties of Ajtai commitment be reduced to the SIS/LWE problem.
 To commit to polynomials with arbitrary coefficients, a common method is to split each coefficient into smaller but longer arrays (such as binary representation), and then commit to the split result.
 This satisfies the $< B$ requirement.
 Similarly, during opening, an additional step is needed to recover the original coefficients by computing the inner product of the binary vector with $(1, 2, 2^2, \cdots)$.
-- Since the result of Ajtai commitment is itself a vector, implementing "commitment-of-commitment" becomes very easy.
+2. Since the result of Ajtai commitment is itself a vector, implementing "commitment-of-commitment" becomes very easy.
 That is, after splitting, multiple commitments can again undergo Ajtai commitment.
 This technique is widely used in lattice designs to further reduce proof volume.

-To improve efficiency, many implementations use polynomial rings to implement Ajtai commitment (note that the polynomial ring here is unrelated to the polynomials in polynomial commitment), where the elements of vectors/matrices are elements in a polynomial ring.
+To improve efficiency, many implementations use polynomial rings to implement Ajtai commitment (note that the polynomial ring here is unrelated to the polynomials in polynomial commitments), where the elements of vectors/matrices are ring elements.
 This more general case allows the security of Ajtai commitment to be reduced to the M-SIS/M-LWE problem.

+Protocols that use Ajtai Commitment as their commitment scheme have the following characteristics:

+- No Trusted Setup required.
+- Commitment computation primarily relies on matrix multiplication.
+- An additional norm check for the opening is required.
+- Using LaBRADOR-based inner product proofs, the proof size is $O(\log(N))$, but the Verifier's computational complexity is $O(N)$.

 ### Classification by Evaluation Proof Principles